Moshi Moshi

 SAVE THE SEA CHANNEL CHALLENGE

 One family.
 One challenge.
 One day.
 21 miles.
 2772 lengths.
-From the youngest (Dominy – just 1 years old) to the eldest (Bill, at 70), together they will swim the channel, without leaving Suffolk... http://www.justgiving.com/SaveTheSeaChannelChallenge Join Moshi Moshi in supporting Eleanor and her family on July 4th
+From the youngest (Dominy – just 1 years old) to the eldest (Bill, at 70), together they swam the channel, without leaving Suffolk...

 Latest News...